adjust/android_sdk/README.md

 #### Google Play Store

-Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify the devices.
+Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
 To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].

 In the Package Explorer open the `AndroidManifest.xml` of your Android project.
 Add the `uses-permission` tag for `INTERNET` if it's not present already.